fedora-infra/anitya/docs/user-guide.rst

 This opens a new page which allows you to add a new mapping for the distribution of your choice.

+Before you start to create a new distribution, there are some things worth considering:

+* Don't create a new distribution for a distribution flavour (or at least double check if it is really required), since it most likely follow the same naming scheme for packages (i.e. openSUSE Leap or openSUSE Tumbleweed will use the openSUSE naming scheme, making the openSUSE distribution a better choice for both).

+* Call it something unique, you don't want the distribution to be confused, since other people might start to use your mapping for a purpose you didn't intend it for.

 Distribution
 ------------